theNewDynamic/aba-icc/_situations/georgia.md

 date: 2015-02-23T19:09:00.000Z
 phase: 'Situations & Cases'
 link_to_more_information: 'https://www.icc-cpi.int/georgia'
-description: This investigation concerns allegations of pillaging and damage to civilian property resulting from the armed conflict between South Ossetian forces backed by Russia and the Georgian Army.
-The ICC has a formal investigation opened in Georgia.
+description: 'The Situation in Georgia focuses on alleged atrocity crimes (crimes against humanity, war crimes) committed during an international armed conflict which involved Georgian government forces, South Ossetian separatist forces, and Russian interventionist forces and which occurred in and around South Ossetia between July 1 and October 10, 2008.
+Within the Situation in Georgia, there are no cases, but the OTP is currently conducting a formal investigation.'
 slug: georgia
 ---